McShinyShoe/Cavern-Wiki/README.md

     The amount of player warp you can have per player depends on your rank.
 The amount of player warp per rank can be seen in the [ranks](#ranks) section.

+    When you want to move a player warp or wants to discontinue it, it is highly suggested that u do not remove the player warp, but re-set it instead or lock it.
+When you remove a player warp, every info about it like total visits and reviews will be reset, which mean you will lost all of that when u remove it.

     When opening the player warp gui menu(without specifying a category), you will be asked to choose a category to open, click one of the category to see the list of player warp in that category.
 A player warp can be categorized into 5 category, which is `build`, `farm`, `other`, `pvp`, and `shop`.

     <br>